jonschlinkert/markdown-toc/README.md

 ```
 Usage: markdown-toc [options] <input>

-  input:        The Markdown files to parse for table of contents,
+  input:        The Markdown file(s) to parse for table of contents,
                 or "-" to read from stdin.

   -i:           Edit the <input> files directly, injecting the TOC at <!-- toc -->;